When to Call a Therapist Expanded Edition with more information and a new chapter on bipolar disorder (ISBN: 9781949165319):

 Whether it's due to fear about asking for help, feeling overwhelmed by which type of help to get, or simply a lack of awareness that their symptoms are danger signs, many people wait far too long to get support when problems crop up.

-Frequently, couples enter therapy as a last-ditch effort to save their relationship only to find the damage is too great to recover from.
+Frequently, couples enter therapy as a last-ditch effort to save their relationship.
 Those dealing with anxiety wait until they start fearing the fear itself or develop unhealthy coping strategies.
-Substance abusers wait until they hit "rock bottom."
-And those suffering from prolonged depression lose the energy or will to call a therapist-often with deadly consequences.
+People with substance use disorder wait until they hit "rock bottom."
+And those suffering from prolonged depression lose the energy or will to seek the help they need.

 - The symptoms of anxiety and panic attacks and how to prevent them from hijacking your life